 This model is perfectly suitable for an amateur beekeeper who isn’t processing lots of honey, though more serious beekeepers won’t find the quality of this extractor to be high enough for them to get through the large quantity of honey that they need to process.

-If you like this model but want a small upgrade, you can uprade your model to one of three different versions: the clear-topped two frame extractor (BEE-VOO2), the three frame extractor (BEE-VOO3) or one of two different 4 frame extractors (BEE-VOO4 or BEE VOO4E).
+If you like this model but want a small upgrade, you can choose from several different versions: the clear-topped two frame extractor (BEE-VOO2), the three frame extractor (BEE-VOO3) or one of two 4 frame extractors, manual (BEE-VOO4) or electric (BEE VOO4E).

 2. Goplus® Large 2 Frame Stainless Steel Honey Extractor Beekeeping Equipment New